telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### async.autoRetryAfter `Number`

-If you set the property, the failed upload request is repeated after the declared amount of miliseconds.
+If you set this property, the failed upload request is repeated after the declared amount of miliseconds.

 #### Example